costanzazanoletti/trailmetrics/backend/efficiency-service/README.md

 # Efficiency Service

 ## Overview

-The **Efficiency Service** is a microservice responsible for collecting all the information from the other services (segments, terrain, weather), save the information into the database.
-The service is also responsible of computing the efficiency score for each segment and the similarity within a user activities' segments belonging to the same grade category.
+The **Efficiency Service** is a Python-based microservice responsible for:

+- Consuming activity segment data from Kafka (`segmentation-output-queue`, `terrain-output-queue`, `weather-output-queue`, etc.)
+- Saving terrain, weather, and segment information to the database
+- Calculating a custom efficiency score for each segment
+- Managing analysis state per activity
+- Computing segment similarity within a user's activities based on grade category and predefined metrics

+This service operates fully asynchronously and reacts to Kafka events published by other services.

 ## Setup

+### Prerequisites

+- Python 3.10+

 ### Install Dependencies

-The service runs on **Python 3.10+**.
-First, create a virtual environment and install dependencies:

 ```bash
 python3 -m venv venv